sohwencong/Image-Classification-CNN/README.md

 ## Overview
 * **Objective**: To build an image classification model to recognize and classify 10 different types of food
 * **Framework: Universal Workflow of Machine Learning**<br>
-    step 1.
+    a.
 Defining the problem and assembling a dataset<br>
-    step 2.
+    b.
 Choosing a measure of success<br>
-    step 3.
-Choosing a measure of success<br>
+    c Choosing a measure of success<br>
-    step 4.
+    d.
 Choosing a measure of success<br>
-    step 5.
+    e.
 Choosing a measure of success<br>
-    step 6.
+    f.
 Choosing a measure of success<br>
-    step 7.
+    g.
 Choosing a measure of success<br>